-Share your intention to cut tour and event travel impacts with all stakeholders, ask everyone to get on board, and tell them what they can do.
+Share your intention to cut tour travel impacts with all stakeholders, ask everyone to get on board, and tell them what they can do.
 Engage people early to embed sustainable transport goals into your plan.
 Everyone from set designers to sponsors need to do their bit and can make a big difference.
 Engage with peoples' values.
-Explain the benefits of sustainable travel, i.e., less air pollution and traffic congestion, as well as protecting our climate by reducing carbon emissions.
+Explain the benefits of sustainable travel, less pollution/traffic congestion, alongside carbon reductions.